amaleena123/M1PAY-PHP/README.md

 To support M1Pay Payment Integration in PHP language for MobilityOne.
 The development is using Docker.

+⚠️ Disclaimer: This project provides code for M1Pay Payment Gateway integration functions only.
+It has been tested on my own server and worked as intended.
+If you fork or reuse this code, please modify it accordingly to fit your own environment and requirements.
+Use at your own discretion.

 # Requirements
 Register to M1Pay first